 - Kidney damage due to heavy metals like cadmium and nickel

-- Risk for infertility due to exposures of lead and mercury
+- Risk for infertility due to exposure to lead and mercury

-- Neurological impairments due to exposure of manganese or high concentrations of carbon monoxide and nitrogen dioxide
+- Neurological impairments due to exposure to manganese or high concentrations of carbon monoxide and nitrogen dioxide

 To protect welders, organizations like American Conference of Governmental Industrial Hygienists (ACGIH) and Occupational Safety and Health Administration (OSHA) have published exposure standards.

 To ensure the health and safety of welders, exposure can be controlled by an air filtration system.
-MatrixAir specializes in industrial air filtration systems, like the MaxMountXL, offering 1650 CFM for heavily contaminated spaces and 25 inches of advanced filtration to remove those small particles.
+MatrixAir specializes in industrial air filtration systems, like the MaxMount2000, offering 1650 CFM for heavily contaminated spaces.

 For more information about the benefits of a MatrixAir filtration system, call us at (603) 863-7553 or email [email protected].